ktgw0316/LightZone/lightcrafts/jnisrc/EDISON/segm/MSReadme.txt

 	msImageProcessor::RGBtoLUV	- converts data points from the RGB data space to LUV msImageProcessor::LUVtoRGB	- converts data points from the LUV data space to RGB

-Alternatively, mean shift may be applyed to data that lies in a space other than LUV.
+Alternatively, mean shift may be applied to data that lies in a space other than LUV.
 This may be accomplished through the use of the method MeanShift::DefineLInput (see section D).

 ================================================================================================